The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 ![Camouflage](/img/jobs/tanks/gunbreaker/Aurora.png)

-**Aurora** is a targeted 18 second heal over time effect that heals your target for 200 potency every 3 seconds.
+**Aurora** is a targeted 18 second heal over time effect that heals yourself or your target for 200 potency every 3 seconds (1200 total).
 It has two stacks, which makes it an effective regen effect to apply to any player that requires extra healing over a certain duration.
+However, this effect does not stack so you cannot apply a double Aurora to someone, it'll merely refresh the duration.

 ![Camouflage](/img/jobs/tanks/gunbreaker/Camouflage.png)